Sham, the horse that challenged the legendary racehorse, Secretariat. Discover the rivalry between the two related horses, Secretariat and Sham.

 Official, true website for the books titled:

-Sham, In the Shadow of a Superhorse, (2007)
+Sham, In the Shadow of a Superhorse, (2007)by author Mary Walsh.

 (250-page paperback about Sham and Secretariat rivalry)